paulhoux/Cinder-FFmpeg/README.md

-Cinder-LibAV
+Cinder-FFmpeg
 ================

-Cinder block for playing video using the Libavcodec and OpenAL libraries
+Cinder block for playing video using FFmpeg's Libavcodec and the OpenAL libraries

 Included is the Windows distribution of Libavcodec (the version of November 25th, 2012) and OpenAL 1.1.
 Please refer to the [FFmpeg website](http://www.ffmpeg.org/) for more information on licensing.
 As a special warning, it should be noted that FFmpeg is not available under any other licensing terms, especially not proprietary/commercial ones, not even in exchange for payment.